One is accustomed to see on rainy sidewalks

 And cannot bring themselves to return to houses,

-to sit and fret while their ungrateful children
+to sit and wait for their ungrateful children,

 but hide away, remote from the tired sidewalks